-Amici are twenty-four (24) nonprofit groups and nongovernmental organizations ("NGOs") that share a common interest and concern: The President's March 25, 2025 Executive Order, titled "Addressing Risks from Jenner & Block" ("Order"), is unconstitutional with respect to the First Amendment rights of both Jenner & Block and NGOs that have either worked with Jenner & Block in the past and/or that might bring challenges against the Trump administration in the future, either in court or elsewhere.
-As has become clear in the past month, the Order against Jenner & Block is the continuation of a clear trend: The President has targeted several other major law firms, including for their pro bono work on behalf of NGOs like Amici.
-The Order sets a dangerous precedent that, if permitted to stand, will stifle the President's critics through unconstitutional threats of retribution and erode the rule of law.2
+Amici are twenty-four (24) nonprofit groups and nongovernmental organizations ("NGOs") that share a common interest and concern: The President's March 27, 2025 Executive Order, titled "Addressing Risks from WilmerHale" ("Order"), is unconstitutional with respect to the First Amendment rights of both WilmerHale and NGOs that have either worked with WilmerHale in the past and/or that might bring challenges against the Trump administration in the future, either in court or elsewhere.
+As has become clear in the past month, the Order against WilmerHale is the continuation of a clear trend: The President has targeted several other major law firms, including for their pro bono work on behalf of NGOs like Amici.
+The Order sets a dangerous precedent that, if permitted to stand, will stifle the President's critics through unconstitutional threats of retribution and erode the rule of law.

 The Order harms NGOs like Amici in three principal ways.
 First, it chills NGOs' First Amendment right to petition the government for redress of grievances.
 The President is targeting and threatening lawyers who have represented certain causes he disfavors, to severe effect: canceling their government contracts, revoking security clearances, blocking them from meeting with federal officials, and even barring them from entering government buildings.
-Such
+Such unvarnished viewpoint discrimination against law firms sends a clear message to Amici: Do not challenge the President or you will be next.
+This directly impinges on Amici's protected advocacy efforts and is plainly unconstitutional.

-1 Pursuant to Local Civil Rule 7(0)(5), counsel for Amici certify that no counsel for a party authored this brief in whole or in part, and no person other than Amici, their members, or their counsel made a monetary contribution to the brief's preparation or submission.
+&lt;sup>1 Pursuant to Local Civil Rule 7(0)(5), counsel for Amici certify that no counsel for a party authored this brief in whole or in part, and no person other than Amici, their members, or their counsel made a monetary contribution to the brief's preparation or submission.

-2 The Order is particularly pernicious because organizations might find themselves sanctioned even for taking public positions in support of federal, state, or local government policies that the Trump administration subsequently decides to oppose.
+&lt;sup>2 The Order is particularly pernicious because organizations might find themselves sanctioned even for taking public positions in support of federal, state, or local government policies that the Trump administration subsequently decides to oppose.